-The use, possession or distribution of alcohol by individuals on the premises of The University of Texas Health Science Center at Houston ("university") or at events sponsored by the university or The University of Texas System ("UT System") is prohibited, unless approved in advance by the Executive Vice President, Chief Operating and Financial Officer ("EVPCOFO") or designee.
+The use, possession or distribution of alcohol by individuals on the premises of The University of Texas Health Science Center at Houston ("university") or at events sponsored by the university or The University of Texas System ("UT System") is prohibited, unless approved in advance by the Senior Executive Vice President, Chief Operating and Financial Officer ("COO/CFO") or designee.
 Any member of the university community who violates this prohibition may be subject to disciplinary action by the university.

 An event is considered to be sponsored by the university if a budgeted office, department or division of the university is responsible for organizing the event, inviting attendees, and paying expenses related to the event, including the purchase of food and beverages.
 An event is considered to be sponsored even if an outside entity pays for the food and beverages at the event.
 Meetings or events organized and presented by registered employee or student organizations are not events sponsored by UT System or the university.
 Refer to HOOP Policy 110 Employee or Student Organizations.

 University representatives sponsoring such events, must comply with relevant university policies and take appropriate measures to protect the welfare of the university, its staff, students and guests.
 The impairing use of alcohol at an authorized, official university function, in the course of official university business, or at an authorized university site in a manner that may adversely affect job performance or the safety of any other person is prohibited.
 Refer to HOOP Policy 173 Substance Abuse in the Workplace.